Seattle Area Charter & Guided Sport Fishing

 Cancellations, although rare are sometimes inevitable.
 Re-scheduling is the best policy and we will work with you to the best of our ability taking our schedule and yours into consideration.

 If you must cancel you are required to give us at least 14 days notice for a full deposit refund.
-If you notify us between within the 14 days before the trip you will be charged a $50 per person cancellation fee.
-(Essentially, you will lose your deposit.)
+If you notify us between within the 14 days before the trip you will be lose your deposit.

 Do you have a refrigerator for our drinks?